VeruGHub/easyclimate/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# `easyclimate`

-# `easyclimate`: Easy access to high-resolution daily climate data for Europe
+# Easy access to high-resolution daily climate data for Europe

 <!-- badges: start -->